 Rachel Carson, author of Silent Spring, was the mother of the environmental movement.
 Story available in text with audio allowing students to listen as they read along.

-Students read the essay Help Mary Save Coral and watch the two videos Help Mary Save Coral and Defending the Deep about two women heroes protecting the world's marine life.
+Students read the essay Help Mary Save Coral and watch the three videos Help Mary Save Coral, Defending the Deep, Restoring the Coral Reefs in Florida, and Our Ocean.
+Our Future.
+The Kashia Pomo and Marine Protection Areas about heroes protecting the world's marine life.
 Then consider the discussion questions.

 One woman's effort to save the world's underrated natural resource, coral. (running time 10:58 min)